readthedocs/readthedocs.org/docs/user/index.rst

 :doc:`/guides/pull-requests`
   Setup pull request builds and enjoy previews of each commit.

-:doc:`/analytics`
-  Learn more about how users are interacting with your documentation.

 :doc:`/guides/cross-referencing-with-sphinx`
   Learn how to use cross-references in a Sphinx project.